devopsrepohq/vpc/README.md

 - natGateways - The number of NAT Gateways/Instances to create.
 - cidr - The CIDR range to use for the VPC, e.g. '10.0.0.0/16'.
 - subnetConfiguration - Configure the subnets to build for each AZ.

-The subnetConfiguration will create three subnets `public`, `private`, and `isolated` in each AZs.
-So total we will have 9 subnets created in above props.

 # Useful commands